 One important setting on the wizard establishes whether you want to sell physical products, digital products, or both.
 You can change this later, but it’s a good idea to choose the right option from the outset.

-Once you’ve completed the wizard you can start creating the first product for your membership site online store.
+Once you’ve completed the wizard you can install the MemberPress WooCommerce Plus plugin and start creating the first product for your membership site online store.